jmulliken97/NFLDataAnalysis/readme.md

 The Scraper: Utilizing Requests and BeautifulSoup, the scraper accesses the NFL webpage, locates the appropriate table of stats, and extracts the requested information.

-Data Processor: This component is responsible for loading and saving JSON files as well as plotting data.
+Data Processor: This component is responsible for loading and saving JSON files as well as plotting and displaying data.